Cry It Out Baby Sleep Training — Ultimate Guide

 What is the Cry-It-Out (CIO) Method?

 Sleep training is essentially teaching your child to fall asleep (and stay asleep) without assistance.
-The cry-it-out method is a particularly well known sleep training method that is involves letting your infant cry until they calm down themselves or fall asleep — without any intervention from you.
+The cry-it-out method is a particularly well known sleep training method that involves letting your infant cry until they calm down themselves or fall asleep — without any intervention from you.

 However, part of the confusion with the cry-it-out method of sleep training is that it can mean different things to different parents, Schneeberg points out.
 To some people, the cry-it-out method evokes images of locking them alone in a room and letting the child cry until they exhaust themselves to sleep.